-Computer graphics can be created as either raster or vector images.
+Computer graphics can be created as either raster images or vector art.
 Choosing the right format can make (or break) your design.

 Raster Images are bitmaps (a grid of individual pixels that together compose an image).
 A raster image is a collection of countless tiny squares (aka pixels) that are coded in a specific hue or shade.
 Together these hues and shades create the most beautiful images.
 The most common type of raster images are photographs, scanned artwork and detailed artwork.